timrogait/ionos_cloud_billing_ui/README.md

 # ionos_cloud_billing_ui
-Simple python frontend for the INOS cloud billing API
+Simple python frontend for the IONOS cloud billing API

 The script requires the contract owner login information and contract number as well as a period (month) to aggregate all the relevant billing data.
 Data is aggregated by meterId, unused assets and products with no price are excluded.